per-simmons/claude-code-starter-kit/ace.md

 Throwaway scripts, one-line edits, exploratory prompts where you want the model's first instinct: skip everything except Implement.

-Anything with a deliverable, anything you'll look at twice, anything where wrong answers cost you: run all six.
+Builds — anything with a deliverable, anything you'll look at twice, anything where wrong answers cost you: run all six.